 Installments are adjusted periodically during the year, with a true-up in May.
 A final settlement process is performed after June 30.
 The final adjustments are made to the award installment in July of the following fiscal year.

 Someone in your department must take certain actions in the Integrated System in order for you to see your F&A. The FA award manager can see the F&A installment on the Award Management screen.
 If your project has been funded and a budget has been submitted, baselined and summarized, then you can see the F&A in the budget of the project.
 The Award Manager and sometimes the Project Manager must perform these tasks for you to see your F&A on your project.

-The easiest way to see your F&A is on the reports published monthly on the Financial Planning & Analysis web site at Installments and Distributions.
+The easiest way to see your F&A is on the reports published monthly on the Financial Planning & Analysis website at Facilities & Administrative Costs.
 Depending on where it is you are trying to see your F&A you would use different reports.

 If you have GL access in Oracle, you can see the F&A revenue in a Trial Balance or Detail Trial Balance report.

 In UBI, you can view your F&A in the GL_Details – Current report and the GL_Cash_Balance_Summary report.